-Considered one of the most important events in the Bitcoin community, the Bitcoin reward halving is the process by which the incentives available to miners decrease by half of what it currently is.
-The Bitcoin Halving mechanism was put in place by founder Satoshi Nakamoto to incentivize the network and slowly distribute the 21 million currency supply.
+Considered one of the most critical events in the Bitcoin community, the Bitcoin reward halving is the process by which the incentives available to miners decrease by half of what it currently is.
+Founder Satoshi Nakamoto implemented the Bitcoin Halving mechanism to incentivize the network and slowly distribute the 21 million currency supply.

-Historically, the Bitcoin reward halving has been known to be a prelude to a monumental bull run.
-On 9 July 2016, the market saw a surprising turn of events during the last halving event.
+Historically, the Bitcoin reward halving has been known to be a prelude to a massive bull run.
+However, on 9 July 2016, the market saw a surprising turn of events during the last halving event.
 When the rewards fell from 25 Bitcoins per block to 12.5, we saw an instant surge to $650.
-Later next month, the trend continued with Bitcoin reaching $2500.
-As the year ended, the market saw its highest demand, pushing the price way above $20,000.
+Later next month, the trend continued, with Bitcoin reaching $2500.
+Finally, as the year ended, the market saw its highest demand, pushing the price way above $20,000.

 Despite the market reaching new all-time highs, the 2016 halving event was nothing compared to 2012.
 With Bitcoin hanging at $11 in November 2012, the halving pushed the price way above $20.
 Later next year, continuing with the trend, the price of Bitcoin reached $1100.
-A 100x price increase in less than a year was monumental, to say the least.
+A 100x price increase in less than a year was monumental.

 When is the Bitcoin Halving?

-The halving mechanism was planned such that the rewards go down roughly every four years, or specifically every 210,000 blocks.
+The halving mechanism was planned so that the rewards go down roughly every four years, specifically every 210,000 blocks.
 The next block reward halving is expected to occur when blocking no. 630,000 has been successfully mined.
-According to most estimates, 18th May 2020 could be the day the rewards go down.
-On this day, we will see the block reward fall from 12.5 to 6.25 bitcoins.
+According to most estimates, 18 May 2020 could be the day the rewards go down.
+We will see the block reward fall from 12.5 to 6.25 bitcoins on this day.

 Below is the schedule by which the halving process is said to be executed.